-STEP 1: CONCEPT PROPOSAL
+STEP 1: PROJECT PROPOSAL

-Applicants are required to submit an online Concept Proposal in SOAR (System for Online Application Review) no later than February 13, 2019 by 5:00 p.m.
+Applicants are required to submit an online Project Proposal in SOAR (System for Online Application Review) no later than June 28, 2019 by 5:00 p.m.
 No hard copies are required.
-Applicants proposing the most competitive eligible projects will be invited to compete in the next phases of the evaluation process, which include an on-site field visit and submission of additional supporting documentation.
-All Concept Proposal submittals will include the following:
+Applicants proposing the most competitive eligible projects will be invited to compete in the next phase of the evaluation process, which includes an on-site field visit.
+The most competitive projects that receive a field visit will be invited to submit additional supporting documentation to continue in the competitive process.
+Incomplete or noncompliant proposals are subject to being pulled from the competitive process.

+All Project Proposal submittals will include the following: